Keeping Your Distance is Hard: or equals ,

+To measure the impact of the gadget insertion on the graph in both cases, we let $m = |E|$ denote the number of edges in the original graph $G$.
+Since we have replaced each edge by a forbidden path $F\!P(r-1,r)$, we have added O$(m r^2)$ edges and vertices.
+Note that the maximal value of $m$ is $n^2$ for a complete graph, and that $r \le n$.
+So in the worst case scenario, this reduction adds $O(n^4)$ edges and vertices.

-Note that if $\max(S)=n$, then if a vertex $x$ is coloured in one colour, then the vertex $y$ such that $(x,y)\in V$ would now be uncolourable in either colour, not just the opposite colour.
-This is why we need a separate reduction in this case, one where the original game played on $G$ has the feature that a vertex adjacent to a coloured vertex in $V$ cannot be coloured in either colour.
+We now turn to the question of why we have to exclude the case $\max(S)=\max(D)$.
+If $\max(S)=\max(D)=r$, then for a vertex $x$ coloured in one colour, a vertex $y$ such that $(x,y)\in E$ would now be uncolourable in either colour, not just the other colour.
+This is why we need a reduction from a game that has the feature that a vertex adjacent to a coloured vertex in $V$ cannot be coloured in either colour.
 This suggests a reduction from \ruleset{Node-Kayles}.

-\section{$D$ or $S$ equals $\{1, 2, \ldots, m\}$ and $m=\max(D)=\max(S)$}
+\section{$D$ or $S$ equals $\{1, 2, \ldots, r\}$ and $r=\max(D)=\max(S)$}

-In this section we consider distance games in which the maximum distance not playable by the same and opposite player are identical.
+In this section, we consider distance games in which the maximum distances not playable by the same and different colours are identical.

-\begin{proposition} \gDistance{D}{S} is \cclass{PSPACE}-hard when either $D$ or $S$ equals $\{1, 2, \ldots, m\}$ and the other set is a subset of $\{1, 2, \ldots, m\}$ with $m =\max(D)=\max(S)$. \end{proposition}
+\begin{proposition} \gDistance{D}{S} is \cclass{PSPACE}-hard when either $D$ or $S$ equals $\{1, 2, \ldots, r\}$ and the other set is a subset of $\{1, 2, \ldots, r\}$ with $2 \le r =\max(D)=\max(S)$. \end{proposition}

-\begin{proof} We reduce from \ruleset{Node-Kayles}, which is \cclass{PSPACE}-hard \cite{Schaefer1978}.
-Let $G = (V, E)$ be any graph.
-We will construct a graph $G'$ such that a position of \ruleset{Node-Kayles} played on $G$ maps to a position of \gDistance{D}{S} played on $G'$.
-We start with the extreme case where $D=S= \{1,2\ldots, m\}$.
-Here all vertices at distances less than or equal to $m$ are unplayable by either player, so we replace each edge $(x,y) \in E$ by the path gadget $FP (m-1,m)$ connected on one side to $x$ and on the other side to $y$.
-Now let $V'$ be the union of all vertices in the inserted path gadgets, $E'$ be the union of all edges in the added path gadgets along with the edges connecting them to vertices in $V$, and $G' = (V \cup V', E')$.
+\begin{proof} Let $G = (V, E)$ be any graph.
+We reduce from \ruleset{Node-Kayles}, which is \cclass{PSPACE}-hard \cite{Schaefer1978}, and start with the extreme case where both $D$ and $S$ consist of the full set $\{1,2\ldots, r\}$.
+Since all vertices at distances less than or equal to $r$ are unplayable by either player, we replace each edge $(x,y) \in E$ by the path gadget $F\!P(r-1,r)$.
+Then playing \gDistance{D}{S} on $G'$ is exactly the same as playing \ruleset{Node-Kayles} on $G$.

-Playing \gDistance{D}{S} on $G'$ is now exactly the same as playing \ruleset{Node-Kayles} on $G$.
-The only playable vertices are those from $V$.
-Also, for vertices $x$ that have been chosen in previous turns, if $(x, y) \in V$, then $y$ may not be chosen in subsequent turns using either ruleset.
-Indeed, in \gDistance{D}{S}, each such vertex $y$ has distance $m$ from any previously played vertex $x$.